Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

                 </a>
 </div>

 Download [Firefox](https://addons.mozilla.org/firefox/addon/netflix-prime-auto-skip/), [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or similar to be able to install the firefox/chrome extension.

-The drm for each streaming service will be installed automatically when a video started for the first time and you may need to reload the page once.
+The DRM for each streaming service will be installed automatically when a video started for the first time and you may need to reload the page once.

-### Supported Streaming Services:
+### Supported Streaming Services

 <table>
     <tr>